Premium

 The Lateral Thinker

 Mourners pay their last respects to Ambani.
-(Express ...
+Express ...

 .

-When did you last speak to George?’’
-Dhirubhai asked a trusted aide who’d come to pick him up at New Delhi’s Indira Gandhi Airport some years ago. ‘‘It’s been some time,’’ mumbled the embarrassed aide, about his meeting with Congress chief Sonia Gandhi’s then private secretary. ‘‘One week … two weeks … one month …?,’’ persisted Dhirubhai. ‘‘Around six months,’’ came the reply. ‘‘What do I do with you people?
-I buy you insurance, but if you don’t even pay the premium (keep up relationships), then don’t come to me when you’re in trouble,’’ snapped an exasperated Dhirubhai.
+When did you last speak to George?8217;8217; Dhirubhai asked a trusted aide who8217;d come to pick him up at New Delhi8217;s Indira Gandhi Airport some years ago.
+8216;8216;It8217;s been some time,8217;8217; mumbled the embarrassed aide, about his meeting with Congress chief Sonia Gandhi8217;s then private secretary.
+8216;8216;One week 8230; two weeks 8230; one month 8230;?,8217;8217; persisted Dhirubhai.
+8216;8216;Around six months,8217;8217; came the reply.
+8216;8216;What do I do with you people?
+I buy you insurance, but if you don8217;t even pay the premium keep up relationships, then don8217;t come to me when you8217;re in trouble,8217;8217; snapped an exasperated Dhirubhai.

 Mourners pay their last respects to Ambani.
-(Express Photos)
+Express Photos

-He popularised innovative financial instruments, such as the partially convertible debenture, that assured investors good fixed returns, and so got millions of them to invest in Reliance’s equity at the same time.
+He popularised innovative financial instruments, such as the partially convertible debenture, that assured investors good fixed returns, and so got millions of them to invest in Reliance8217;s equity at the same time.
 On a few occasions in the early 80s, the Ambanis mopped up half the total capital raised by all of Indian industry in the year.
-With one in every three Indian investors holding shares in the Reliance Group, Dhirubhai was truly the father of India’s stock market culture.
+With one in every three Indian investors holding shares in the Reliance Group, Dhirubhai was truly the father of India8217;s stock market culture.
 Hiring football stadiums to hold company AGMs further fuelled the Ambani myth of invincibility.

 Dhirubhai, say those who knew him well, did benefit from various schemes, but he always acted in the national interest.
 Lobbying to get import duties cut on certain synthetics, for instance, helped his business, but also helped curb rampant smuggling.
 Getting the government to change policy to allow the private sector into the oil refining business, or to liberalise licensing in the petrochemicals sector helped India develop vital capacity in a critical area.